manymoments/manymoments.github.io/_posts/2022-11-24-two-round-HS.md

 ```

-This concludes the proof of Safety Lemma.
+This concludes the proof of accountable safety.

 ### Liveness